This is Our Mystic

 “Tears Inside” and “Turnaround” are blues and "Tomorrow is the Question,” “Rejoicing,” “Endless” are rhythm changes.
-On both “Mind and Time” and “Giggin’,” Heath creates twelve bar forms to walk on but neither is a blues. ("Mind and Time” has a really weird 7 + 5 bass motion.)
+On both “Mind and Time” and “Giggin’,” Heath invents interesting twelve bar forms to walk on but neither is a blues. ("Mind and Time” has a really weird 7 + 5 bass motion.)
 “Compassion” and “Lorraine” are the most avant-garde pieces and probably the most successful overall.
 Indeed, on “Lorraine,” Mitchell and Manne play the unusual form with rubato melodies and changes of tempo not just on the head but also behind both soloists.
-This is the most Ornette-sounding track -- Red Mitchell plays wonderfully!
+This is the most Ornette-sounding track, and Red Mitchell is outstanding.

 (Manne’s drumming is particularly wrong and cute on “Turnaround.”
-Again, I’m mostly dealing with the bass in this essay, but the drums are vitally important, too.
+Again, I’m mostly dealing with the bass in this essay, but the drums are also vitally important.
 I wonder what Tomorrow is the Question would have sounded like with Billy Higgins aboard.)

 An obvious place to hear Haden’s importance is John Coltrane and Don Cherry’s contemporaneous The Avant-Garde with Ed Blackwell and either Haden or Heath.
 While the tracks with Heath have a similar feel to Tomorrow is the Question, good but a little disconnected, the tracks with Charlie Haden are something else.

 On “The Blessing,” Haden’s marvelous walking lines are above, below, and just alongside the changes.
 It is pure melody in the bass.
 On “Cherryco,” Haden begins with fast tempo in free harmony behind Cherry.
-At the start of Coltrane’s solo, Haden begins in the same place, but since Coltrane keeps strongly suggesting E-flat minor, Charlie eventually goes to him -- although he never gives up on the chromaticism strongly suggested by “Cherryco”’s theme.
-(A decade later Haden would play free for Dewey Redman and on the form for Keith Jarrett on the same song, for example on “Shades of Jazz.”)
+At the start of Coltrane’s solo, Haden begins in the same place, but since Coltrane keeps strongly suggesting E-flat minor, Charlie eventually goes to him - although he never gives up on the chromaticism strongly suggested by the head of “Cherryco."
+(A decade later Haden would play free for Dewey Redman and on the form for Keith Jarrett on “Shades of Jazz.”)

 It’s too bad that Haden isn’t on “Invisible,” which has an astonishing discordance between Coltrane and Heath.
 Heath plays the last two bars of every “A” section as C major, like how Norris and Payne play it on Something Else.
 Coltrane plays it as D-flat.
 Every time!

 The last two small group albums on Atlantic are in the same style as the previous three but with either Scott LaFaro and Jimmy Garrison in place of Haden.
 It’s seems like LaFaro must have rehearsed a lot with Ornette, since he knows the heads intimately, even playing a couple them in unison with the horns.
 On “W.R.U” his opening C pedal has become one of the standard ways to play the tune.
-Garrison doesn’t know the heads as well -- a few times he doesn’t quite finish soon enough -- but the hook-up with Blackwell is intense.
+Garrison doesn’t know the heads as well as Haden or LaFaro - a few times he doesn’t quite finish soon enough - but the hook-up with Blackwell is intense.
 Some musicians say that Ornette on Tenor has one of the greatest recorded bass and drum feels ever.

 After the run of canonical Atlantic records, Ornette’s music changed.
-I wrote at the beginning of this post, “The material this mystic of melody had to use was very circumscribed: 1950’s jazz was swinging bop-type heads with a standard rhythm section featuring discursive solos on semi-complex chord changes.”
-But by 1962 Ornette had been exposed to other things.
-In my interview with Gunther Schuller I suggest that Ornette’s new trio was informed by Schuller and Third Stream.
-Whatever the extant of Schuller’s literal influence, it seems clear that this trio assimilated modernist classical music: bassist David Izenzon frequently used the bow and Ornette played noise violin.
-(Of course, Izenzon and Charles Moffett must also have contributed to the technical details of this repertoire.)
+By 1962 Ornette had been exposed to other things.
+In my interview with Gunther Schuller I suggest that Ornette’s new trio with David Izenzon and Charles Moffett was informed by Schuller and Third Stream.
+Whatever the extant of Schuller’s literal influence, it seems clear that this trio assimilated modernist classical music: Izenzon frequently used the bow and Ornette played noise violin.
+(Naturally, Izenzon and Charles Moffett must also have contributed to the technical details of this repertoire.)
 It’s a tribute to the mystic of melody that any of Ornette’s “noise” pieces with this trio (“Falling Stars”) or later bands (“Rock the Clock”) hold up better than a lot of the same era’s unrelievedly dissonant music from European and American classical composers.

 After taking on bebop and modernist classical music, Ornette went all the way back to rhythm without professional experience.
 “Come Il Faut,” off of Crisis, shows 12 year-old Denardo Coleman at his best.
 Perhaps Charlie Haden learned something from Denardo: on The Empty Foxhole, Haden tries to walk quarter notes against Denardo’s free rhythm with mixed results.
 However, by the time of Crisis, Haden plays free time throughout.

-As great as his music has been so far, a kind of apex is reached from 1969—1972, when Ornette’s core quartet consisted of Dewey Redman, Charlie Haden, and Ed Blackwell.
+As great as his music has been so far, a kind of apex is reached from 1969 -1972, when Ornette’s core quartet consisted of Dewey Redman, Charlie Haden, and Ed Blackwell.
 Bebop, European modernism, and free rhythm are all assimilated and liquified.
-Ornette and Blackwell are playing better than ever, Dewey’s voice was natural, and Haden become louder and stronger with an amp.
-Although his first quartet turned out the Five Spot, this group’s music had a howling, epic quality, a quality hard to confine to smaller spaces.
-They were meant for the concert hall.
-Sure, Friends and Neighbors at Ornette’s loft is excellent, but several bootlegs from big European stages rank as some of the greatest music ever recorded.
+Ornette and Blackwell are playing better than ever, Dewey’s voice was a natural fit, and Haden become louder and stronger with an amp.
+It was music with a howling, epic qualities meant for concert halls, not jazz clubs.
+Several bootlegs from big European stages rank as some of the greatest music ever recorded.